huql3k/tuf-b760m-wifi-d4-hackintosh/README.md

 - Sound card: ALC897

 ## Issue
-- AirDrop is not available
+- Wifi, AirDrop is not available

 ## Attention
 - V mode has been turned off